jackjliew/ai-openscale/wos-frameworks-custom.md

 ## Next steps
 {: #fmrk-workaround-nxt-steps-over}

-- {{site.data.keyword.aios_short}} is now ready for you to [add deployments to your dashboard](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-select-deploy) and [configure monitors](/docs/services/ai-openscale?topic=ai-openscale-mo-config).
+{{site.data.keyword.aios_short}} is now ready for you to [configure monitors](/docs/services/ai-openscale?topic=ai-openscale-mo-config).

-- Implement your own solution by using one of these [Custom machine learning examples](/docs/services/ai-openscale?topic=ai-openscale-fmrk-workaround-cstmmlsengex).
+Implement your own solution by using one of these [Custom machine learning examples](/docs/services/ai-openscale?topic=ai-openscale-fmrk-workaround-cstmmlsengex).